 - College students with insomnia have significantly more mental health problems than college students without insomnia.

 - College students with medical-related majors are more likely to have poorer quality of sleep in comparison to those with a humanities major.

 - College students who pull “all-nighters” are more likely to have a lower GPA.

-The following tips are provided by the AASM to help students get the most out of their sleep:
+The following tips are provided by the AASM to help students learn how to get enough sleep: